-To mitigate the impact of Sponsoring State CIT, based on Option 4, the Africa group proposed to add an additional royalty at 6% ('Option 4b'), from which contractors can deduct the CIT paid to the Sponsoring State in the previous year.
-The additional royalty would kick-in in year five of commercial production.
-The policy intention is to try to ensure that all contractors have a similar AETR regardless of how much (or how little) CIT they pay to their Sponsoring State.
+To mitigate the impact of sponsoring state CIT, based on Option 4, the African Group proposed to add an additional royalty at 6% (effectively an "Option 4b"), from which contractors can deduct the CIT paid to the sponsoring state in the previous year.
+The additional royalty would kick in in year five of commercial production.
+The policy intention is to try to ensure that all contractors have a similar AETR regardless of how much (or how little) CIT they pay to their sponsoring state.

 The figure below represents graphically how this proposal would work under our base case assumptions.
-If a contractor pays a CIT rate of between 20-25% in the Sponsoring State, it should be able to credit all its CIT payments toward this additional royalty and will not pay any additional royalty.
-However, as the contractor pays less CIT in the Sponsoring State, it will have less CIT to credit against the ISA's additional royalty, and it will pay more additional royalty.
-This is aimed to remove any financial incentive to secure a low CIT rate or CIT holidays in Sponsoring States.
+If a contractor pays a CIT rate of between 20 and 25% in the sponsoring state, it should be able to credit all its CIT payments toward this additional royalty and will not pay any additional royalty.
+However, as the contractor pays less CIT in the sponsoring state, it will have less CIT to credit against the ISA's additional royalty, and it will pay more additional royalty.
+This aims to remove any financial incentive to secure a low CIT rate or CIT holidays in sponsoring states.

 Figure 6.
-CIT and Additional Royalty payment under Option 4b
+CIT and additional royalty payment under Option 4b

-An equalisation measure is a necessary addition to the payment regime options.
-The benefit of using an additional fixed rate royalty is that it should be relatively easy for the ISA to administer.
-The amount that would be due would be a function of nodule prices multiplied by volume sold, the same information required to administer any mineral royalty.
+An equalization measure is a necessary addition to the payment regime options.
+The benefit of using an additional fixed-rate royalty is that it should be relatively easy for the ISA to administer.
+The amount due would be a function of nodule prices multiplied by volume sold-the same information required to administer any mineral royalty.

-However, there are also challenges in relying on an additional fixed rate royalty:
+However, there are also challenges in relying on an additional fixed-rate royalty: